zubeax/zubeax.github.io/about.markdown

 I graduated with a degree in solid state physics from the [University of Darmstadt](https://www.tu-darmstadt.de/index.en.jsp) in 1989.

-If you want to go back further, check out my [LinkedIn profile](https://www.linkedin.com/in/axel-zuber/).
+If you want more detail, check out my [LinkedIn profile](https://www.linkedin.com/in/axel-zuber/).

 I blog about Kubernetes, Micro Services and their application.
 Since i have been around since CPU clock rates were measured in MHz, you should expect the occasional historical item as well.